Flemish dialects

 Flemish (Vlaams /nl/) is a Low Franconian dialect cluster of the Dutch language.
 It is sometimes referred to as Flemish Dutch (Vlaams-Nederlands), Belgian Dutch (Belgisch-Nederlands /nl/), or Southern Dutch (Zuid-Nederlands).
 Flemish is native to the region known as Flanders in northern Belgium; it is spoken by Flemings, the dominant ethnic group of the region.
-Outside of Belgium Flanders, it is also spoken to some extent in French Flanders and the Dutch Zeelandic Flanders.
+Outside of Belgian Flanders, it is also spoken to some extent in French Flanders and the Dutch Zeelandic Flanders.

 Terminology

-The term Flemish itself has become ambiguous.
+In the context of languages, the term Flemish itself has become ambiguous.
 Nowadays, it is used in at least five ways, depending on the context.
 These include: